shramikawale/assement-101/README.md

 7. Finally, Working URL: http://13.232.178.10 .

-#some of the results and output are attached with this repository.
+Note: some of the results and output are attached with this repository.

 Thank you.
 Peace !!!